 We can solve this problem by doing a firmware upgrade over-the-air download(OAD) from the app to the hardware!!!
 We asked users to download the latest app from the google play store so that they can have their latest firmware on their BLE device.

 Texas Instruments has defined procedural steps to flash firmware onto the device as described below.
-Before writing the steps I am assuming the reader will have basic knowledge about interacting with BLE device (using services and characteristics which are identified by their UUIDs).
+Before writing the steps I am assuming the reader will have basic knowledge about interacting with BLE devices (using services and characteristics which are identified by their UUIDs).

-Step 2: After writing the profile mode we get on Characteristic Write callback registered with BLE framework.
+Step 2: After writing the profile mode we get on Characteristic Write callback registered with the BLE framework.
 If the profile mode is set successfully, set the connection parameters for the device that is suitable for transferring chunks of firmware for an upgrade.
 These connection parameters should be only temporary which means these values are applicable only during an upgrade process.

-Briefly explaining, connection parameters are nothing but the time at which sequence of data is exchanged (which is also known as connection event) between master and slave.
+Briefly explaining, connection parameters are nothing but the time at which a sequence of data is exchanged (which is also known as a connection event) between master and slave.
 Below is the set of key variables that define connection parameters between master and slave:

 a .
 Connection interval: The time between the beginning of two consecutive connection events, we need to pass it as minimum and maximum values.
-For OAD upgrade we pass 15 million for both min and max intervals.
+For the OAD upgrade we pass 15 million for both min and max intervals.

 b .
 Slave latency: The number of connection events that can be skipped to decide the disconnection between master and slave.
 During OAD this value should be 0 since we can’t afford to miss any packets to make the successful firmware upgrade.